-Here is the latest installment of Norms Watch, our series tracking the flouting of democratic norms by the Trump administration and the erosion those norms suffer as a result.
+Welcome to the latest installment of Norms Watch, our series tracking both the flouting of democratic norms by the Trump administration and the erosion of those norms in reactions and responses by others.
 This is our collection of the most significant breaks with democratic traditions that occurred in August 2018.
-Please let us know if you think we missed any.

 1. Trump implicated as a co-conspirator in Cohen’s guilty plea

 In his guilty plea, Trump’s former personal lawyer, Michael Cohen alleged that Donald Trump (labeled “Individual 1” in Cohen’s plea agreement) directed hush-money payments to women with whom he had affairs for the purpose of influencing the presidential campaign.
 These claims, suspected but not previously confirmed by Cohen under oath, sparked new calls for impeachment, assertions of the president’s illegitimacy, and angry backlash from the president.